 OS-HELP is a generous Australian Government Loan scheme for eligible students to help pay for their overseas program.
 OS-HELP can be used for a range of expenses such as program fees, airfare, accommodation and other travel or study expenses.
 CISaustralia programs are designed to meet key OS-HELP criteria.
 Upon program application, your Program Advisor will help you through the process of applying for and receiving OS-HELP.
-For more details, eligibility requirements and how to apply, visit our page specific to OS-HELP.
+For more details, eligibility requirements and how to apply, visit our OS-HELP page.

 Australian citizens who are currently eligible for or receiving Austudy should be eligible to continue receiving this form of Australian Government financial assistance if they leave Australia temporarily for a study experience, if the study is part of their full-time Australian course.
 Australian students should closely review eligibility requirements on the Australian Government website or contact CISaustralia and their university’s International Office for more detailed information.